Dhulipalla Narendra Kumar: Fourth term (2009-2014)

 Narendra Kumar won again on TDP ticket for fourth consecutive term with a meagre difference of 2000 votes.
-He was elevated to position of opposition party Whip in Andhra Pradesh Legislative Assembly.
+He was elevated to position of opposition party Chief Whip in Andhra Pradesh Legislative Assembly.

 He also became the chairman of Sangam Dairy in 2010.

 Fifth term (2014-2019)

-He continued his winning storm even in 2014 and became few of the MLA's who won consecutively five times in Andhra Pradesh Legislative Assembly.
-He focused mainly on expansion of Sangam Dairy.
+He continued his winning storm even in 2014 and became one of the few MLA's who won consecutively five times in Andhra Pradesh Legislative Assembly with a majority of 7,761 votes.
+He focused on expansion of Sangam Dairy for the public.

-In 2019 he was lost to his opponent by minor difference of 1100 votes.
+In 2019, he lost to his opponent by minor difference of 1100 votes.

+Sixth term (2024-Present)

+He won the Andhra Pradesh Legislative Assembly elections 2024 by a margin of 32,915 votes, defeating Ambati Murali Krishna.